tangdouer1005/BA/README.md

 # BA
-Integrated analysis of WGCNA and machine learning identified diagnostic biomarkers in biliary atresia
+The R codes related to GEO data processing process, WGCNA and machine learning